jiddon/jiddon.github.io/_pages/cv.md

 author_profile: true
 ---

-> Experienced applied physicist / systems engineer with 8+ years in the integration, verification, and operation of large-scale, safety-critical detector and data acquisition systems.
+> Experienced applied physicist / systems engineer with 8+ years in the integration, verification, and operation of large-scale, safety-critical silicon particle detectors and their associated data acquisition systems.
 Proven track record in system-level verification and validation (V&V), requirements-driven development, cross-functional team leadership, and issue resolution under mission-critical conditions.

 ## Skills